 As you have probably gathered from this article so far, all speaker cables are not the same.
 The construction of the cable is very important – especially the speaker gauge.
 However, you can buy 100 feet of 12 AWG speaker cable for less than $30.
 What could possibly justify the extraordinarily high prices of some of the “premium” speaker cables on the market?

 Truthfully, I personally don’t think the prices of “premium” speaker cables are justified.
 Science backs me up on this, too.
 Any measurable benefit of “premium” speaker cables is far outside of the human range of perception.
-Whether it’s 0.5 dB of attenuation or a change at a frequency far beyond the human range of hearing, it doesn’t justify the prices that some companies are demanding.
+If it’s 0.5 dB of attenuation at a frequency far beyond the human range of hearing, it still doesn’t justify the prices that some companies are demanding.

 As long as you buy cables that abide by the guidelines in this post, you will be covered.
 You can invest that extra money on more meaningful upgrades, like speakers, amplifiers, and acoustic treatment.